 We believe in a sustainable and ethical society that is inclusive, creative, compassionate and accessible to everyone.

-Rebus is a mixed ability company using theatre and other arts to stimulate healing and provoke social and environmental change.
+Rebus is an inclusive company using theatre and other arts to stimulate healing and provoke social and environmental change.
 We work with people with lived experience of marginalisation to create innovative, powerful performance in diverse contexts.